kaljuvee/agentic/langgraph/roast-agent/README.md

    pip install -U langchain-openai langchain-community pydantic
    ```
 3. Check that you have a working internet connection for the DuckDuckGo search
+4. If you get timeout errors, try again as it might be due to rate limiting
+5. Try changing the model in your `.env` file if you're having issues with a specific model

 ## Tips for Better Results